corenova/kos/docs/intro.md

 ```

 With **KOS**, you can create and compose various reactors and triggers
-into the operating environment that can **pipe** flow of data objects
+into the operating environment that can **pipe** the flow of data
-between each other in a closed loop.
+objects between each other in a closed loop.

 ## Relation to Imperative Programming